heathhenley/AOC/2024/README.md

 it's a really interesting solution.
 The memo table is ( number of blinks left, stone) -> number of stones it turns into after those blinks.
 Wish I had thought of that but glad I have it for next time!

+EDIT: added an ocaml version after getting a better understanding of the recursive solution - used a hashtable for the memo